cloud-hypervisor/cloud-hypervisor/docs/memory.md

 ```
 --cpus boot=8
---numa id=0,cpus=1-3:7
+--numa guest_numa_id=0,cpus=1-3:7
---numa id=1,cpus=0:4-6
+--numa guest_numa_id=1,cpus=0:4-6
 ```

 ### `distances`

-List of distances between the current NUMA node referred by `id` and the destination NUMA nodes listed along with distances.
+List of distances between the current NUMA node referred by `guest_numa_id` and the destination NUMA nodes listed along with distances.
 This option let the user choose the distances between guest NUMA nodes.
 This is important to provide an accurate description of the way non uniform memory accesses will perform in the guest.

 One or more tuple of two values must be provided through this option.
 The first value is an unsigned integer of 32 bits as it represents the destination NUMA